-Visits will be limited to one continuous twenty-five minute period per designated day.
+Visits will be limited to one continuous thirty (30) minute period per designated day.

 Note: Visitation is subject to cancellation at the Division Commander’s discretion.

-Note: Inmates on disciplinary segregation may lose their visitation privileges.
+Note: Detainees on disciplinary segregation may lose their visitation privileges.

-- Juveniles (under 17 years of age) that are related to the inmate may visit only if accompanied by their parent or legal guardian.
+• Juveniles (under 17 years of age) that are related to the detainee may visit only if accompanied by their parent or legal guardian.
 The parent, legal guardian accompanying the juvenile must have a current and valid photo identification card and may be required to show proof of guardianship of the juvenile.
-If a juvenile visitor not related to the inmate wishes to visit, their parent or legal guardian must accompany them.
+If a juvenile visitor not related to the detainee wishes to visit, their parent or legal guardian must accompany them.
 Proof of emancipation must be provided, if applicable.

-- Privileged visitors may be allowed to visit inmates at times other than regular visiting hours.
-Privileged visits may be denied when preparing inmates for court, serving meals and during lockdown or emergency situations.
-Privileged visitors who want to bring or send additional individuals into the facility to visit inmates, such as investigators, may do this by obtaining a court order or gaining prior approval from the Division Commander.
+• Privileged visitors may be allowed to visit detainees at times other than regular visiting hours.
+Privileged visits may be denied when preparing detainees for court, serving meals and during lockdown or emergency situations.
+Privileged visitors who want to bring or send additional individuals into the facility to visit detainees, such as investigators, may do this by obtaining a court order or gaining prior approval from the Detention Division Commander.

-- Detainees planning a visit from visitors coming from distances over 150 miles away may request approval for special visit which will be scheduled for up to an hour for detainees making proper request and not subject to disciplinary restrictions.
+• Detainees planning a visit from visitors coming from distances over 150 miles away may request approval for special visit which will be scheduled for up to an hour for detainees making proper request and not subject to disciplinary restrictions.
 Approvals must be gained prior to the Special Visit.
 The requester will be notified of the designated date and time for the approved visit.
+Detainees are limited to not more than two (2) special visits in any given seven (7) day period.

-- Detainees on Administrative Segregation (Protective Custody or Red-Tag) must have prior approval for the visit.
-These visits must be scheduled at a time which fits into the operational schedule of the facility.
-The detainee may receive one visit per week for up to one hour.
-All other rules for Visitation apply.
-These visits are routinely scheduled from 12:00 noon to 1:00 pm and 6:00 pm to 7:00 pm daily.
-The request for visit may be submitted by email to firstname.lastname@example.org or by the detainee through a Special Visit Request.
+• Special Visits are routinely scheduled from 12:00 noon to 1:00 pm and 6:00 pm to 7:00 pm daily.
+The request for visit may be submitted by email to Jeffrey.Shanks@plattesheriff.org or by the detainee through a Special Visit Request.
 The request must include the date and indicate if mid-day or evening would be more convenient.
-Please note that special visits and visits for Administrative Segregation inmates are scheduled on a first come, first serve basis.
+Please note that special visits and visits for Administrative Segregation detainees are scheduled on a first come, first serve basis.

 Visitation Rules and Regulations are as follows:

-- No smoking will be allowed by any inmate or visitor while in the visiting room.
+• No smoking will be allowed by any visitor while in the visiting room.

-- Only three (3) visitors at a time per inmate will be allowed in the visiting room.
+• Only three (3) visitors at a time per detainee will be allowed in the visiting room.

-- No person who appears to be intoxicated or under the influence of drugs or narcotics will be permitted in the visiting room.
+• No person who appears to be intoxicated or under the influence of drugs or alcohol will be permitted in the visiting room.

-- No visitor will record or photograph the visitation area, the inmate, or any part thereof.
+• No visitor will record or photograph the visitation area, the detainee, or any part thereof.